A Practical Guide to PID Controller Implementation: Simulation examples

 When clamping and back calculation anti-windup techniques are used, the responses are improved in different manners, as observed in the dashed-line and black solid-line curves for clamping and back calculation cases, respectively.
 As commented in \cref{sec:windup}, the PID code is the same for both techniques only changing the value of $T_t$, with $T_t=\Delta t=0.01$ for clamping and $T_t=T_i=3.25$ for back calculation in this example.
 When clamping is used, the saturation time is dramatically reduced as observed in the control signal plot.
-It can be seen that the control signal leaves the saturation quickly for both the tracking and disturbance rejection responses.
-However, this advantage from a saturation point of view results in a slow response at the process output for set-point tracking and disturbance rejection, as observed in the process output plot.
-On the other hand, when anti-windup back calculation is used, the saturation time is only slightly reduced, but the performance on the process output for set-point tracking and disturbance rejection cases is much closer to the ideal response without saturation limits.
-As discussed in \cref{sec:windup}, in this paper a third anti-windup approach is proposed as a combination of clamping and tracking. \Cref{fig:example4_b} shows the same previous example, where clamping, back calculation, and the combined solution (named \lstinline{Combined solution} in the figure) from \cref{code:anti-windup} are compared.
-As observed, an intermediate behavior is obtained in this case, where for set-point tracking the result is similar to the clamping solution, and for the disturbance rejection problem it is closest to the tracking solution.
+It can be seen that the control signal leaves saturation quickly for both the setpoint tracking and disturbance rejection responses.
+However, this advantage from a saturation point of view results in a slow response at the process output for setpoint tracking and disturbance rejection, as observed in the process output plot.
+On the other hand, when anti-windup back calculation is used, the saturation time is only slightly reduced, but the performance on the process output for setpoint tracking and disturbance rejection cases is much closer to the ideal response without saturation limits.
+As discussed in \cref{sec:windup}, in this paper a third anti-windup approach is proposed as a combination of clamping and back calculation. \Cref{fig:example4_b} shows the same previous example, where clamping, back calculation, and the combined solution (named \lstinline{Combined solution} in the figure) from \cref{code:anti-windup} are compared.
+As observed, an intermediate behaviour is obtained in this case, where for setpoint tracking the result is similar to the clamping solution, and for the disturbance rejection problem it is closest to the back calculation solution.
 The main advantage of this third solution is that the calculated control signal is dynamically adjusted so that the saturation error decays exactly as a first-order process with a time constant $T_t$, whenever the control signal is saturated.
 Thus, three different anti-windup options are available to deal with the saturation problem, clamping allowing to leave saturation very fast but slowing down the process output response; back calculation allowing to obtain a trade-off between saturation time and process output performance; and the combination of the two approaches providing an intermediate behaviour according to the trade-off between saturation time and process output performance.
 Therefore, the user can choose between these three solutions depending on each control problem.